 - Communicating transparency, integrity and trust to avoid plagiarism

 Part of being a professional researcher is keeping written, audio and visual documentation about your research.
 This includes recording their hypotheses, findings, questions and conclusions.
-Scientists must also collect data in order to analyze it—a form of documentation.
+Scientists must also collect data to analyze it—a form of documentation.
 Additionally, scientists may want to replicate an experiment to see if the test results vary based on a certain variable.
-In order to repeat the experiment precisely as before, they need documentation from the previous experiment or original scientist.
+To repeat the experiment precisely as before, they need documentation from the previous experiment or original scientist.

 Those who perform scientific research need an accurate set of instructions to test hypotheses, repeat experiments, produce results and publish their findings.
 Without proper documentation in research, we wouldn't have the advanced technology, medications and agricultural methods we enjoy today.